Info: I do not own this machine anymore, therefore my ability to answer your questions is limited.

 So, my assumption about the PSUs fan pinout must have been somewhat wrong.
 Trying with either pinout (PWM-TACH-12V-GND and GND-12V-TACH-PWM) yielded a non-booting machine and an error code: the power button lit up in red and the machine beeped 4 times with 1 seconds delays.
 The manual giveth us knowledge: ‘Power failure (powersupply is overloaded).’

 Even though the fans I tried were 0.07A fans, it was too much for the 1125W PSU.
-Too bad.
+This can obviously not the reason for the failure.

 I don’t know what to make of this yet, but since these fans weren’t the loudest anyway, I am not going to bother with those now.